 Adored for his great storytelling, on any given day in his barbershop he’d regale customers with stories about his time as a Harlem Globetrotter or as a scout for the Utah Stars ABA basketball team.
 He was an avid sports enthusiast and in his earlier days, an accomplished bowler and golfer, winning many tournaments across the country.

 A digital memorial on the Moore’s Barbershop Facebook page has emerged where hundreds of Willie’s friends have written about how he’s touched their lives in a personal and meaningful way.
 It is clear that Ogden lost a true friend and beloved man.

-Funeral services will be held Friday, March 29, 2019 at St. Rose of Lima Catholic Parish, 210 Chapel Street, Layton; to be immediately followed by a luncheon.
+Funeral services will be held Friday, March 29, 2019 at 10 a.m. at St. Rose of Lima Catholic Parish, 210 Chapel Street, Layton; to be immediately followed by a luncheon.
 There will be a private family procession down Historic 25th Street, stopping at Moore’s Barbershop (196 25th Street), allowing Mr. Moore to symbolically say goodbye.
 Friends may visit with family on Thursday, March 28th from 7 to 8 p.m. at Lindquist’s Ogden Mortuary, 3408 Washington Blvd.